Understanding Template Difficulty Ratings

 - One to two stars: An email with this rating may have a lot of spelling or punctuation errors.

-- 3 Stars: An example of an email rated at this level may include a logo from an organization it is trying to spoof, but may obviously misspell the spoofed organization's email address and have no other targeted user information that would relate to the user.
+- Three stars: An email with this rating may include a logo from an organization it is trying to spoof, but it may also misspell the spoofed organization's email address.
+Additionally, this email won't include targeted user information.

-- 4-5 Stars: Emails rated at this level are designed to appear more authentic, with very few red flags for the user to spot.
-They may utilize targeted user information.
-An example of this style of email could be a well-crafted internal style message, such as from HR or IT from your domain.
+- Four to five stars: An email with this rating is designed to appear more authentic, with very few red flags for the user to spot.
+The email may also utilize targeted user information.
+For example, the email may spoof your own domain and appear to be a well-crafted internal message from your HR or IT team.

-You can also rate any templates you design yourself, using the Difficulty Rating drop-down within our WYSIWYG editor.
+You can also rate any templates that you design yourself by using the Difficulty Rating drop-down menu in our What You See Is What You Get (WYSIWYG) editor.